Importance of Hashing

 - Hashed passwords cannot be modified, stolen, or jeopardized.
 No well-recognized and efficient key or encryption scheme exists that can be misused.
 Also, there is no need to worry if a hash code is stolen since it cannot be applied anywhere else.

 - Two files can be compared for equality easily through hashing.
 There is no need to open the two documents individually.
 Hashing compares them word-by-word and the computed hash value instantly tells if they are distinct.
-This advantage can be used for verification of a file after it has been shifted to a new place.
+This advantage can be used for the verification of a file after it has been shifted to a new place.
 It is an example of SyncBack which is a file backup program.